of the Polish National Alliance

 SECTION 1.
 The name of this Society shall be “Chicago Society of the Polish National Alliance” (hereinafter referred to as “Society”).

 SECTION 2.
-The principal office of this Society shall be located in the City of Chicago or its suburbs, State of Illinois.
+The principal office of this Society shall be located in Cook County or one of its contiguous counties, State of Illinois.

 SECTION 1.
-A condition of membership shall be absolute and unqualified loyalty to the Constitution and Government of the United States of America and respect for local authority.
+A condition of membership shall be loyalty to the United States of America and its Constitution.

 SECTION 2.
-Each member is encouraged to support the Society's activities, events and fund-raising projects to the best of his ability.
+Each member is encouraged to support the Society activities, events and fund-raising projects to the best of his ability.

 SECTION 3.
 Membership in this Society shall consist of four classifications:

 A. Active Membership.
-Any male of Polish lineage or affinity, over 18 years of age, of good character and reputation, whose acceptance will add to the welfare and progress of the Chicago Society and who is a citizen or legal permanent resident of the United States residing in Cook County or its contiguous counties may be admitted to membership in the Society at the discretion of the Board of Directors.
-(As amended on August 15, 2012.)
+Any male of Polish lineage or affinity, over 18 years of age, of good character and reputation, whose acceptance will add to the welfare and progress of the Society and who is a citizen or legal permanent resident of the United States residing in Cook County or its contiguous counties may be admitted to membership in the Society at the discretion of the Board of Directors.

 C. Senior Membership.
 Any member in good standing may attain senior membership by his years of membership and age in accordance with the By-Laws.

 D. Associate Membership.
-An applicant who otherwise complies with Section 3 Paragraph A of this Article, but does not reside in Cook County or its contiguous counties and has never been inducted into Active Membership, may be admitted to Associate Membership in the Society at the discretion of the Board of Directors.
+An applicant who otherwise complies with Paragraph A of Section 3 of this Article but does not reside in Cook County or one of its contiguous counties and has never been inducted into Active Membership, may be admitted to Associate Membership in the Society at the discretion of the Board of Directors.

 SECTION 4.
 All applications for membership shall be in the manner and form prescribed by the Board of Directors.
 Applications shall be submitted in writing, signed by the applicant and by at least two members of this Society in good standing who personally know and recommend the applicant, shall be referred to the Director of Personnel for investigation who shall thereafter submit his recommendation to the Board of Directors for its final disposition.

-The sponsors of a candidate submitted for membership shall not be required to appear in person before the Board of Directors to speak in support of such candidacy and their signatures on the application for membership shall be sufficient.
-At the meeting of the Board of Directors any officer or board member may request the appearance of one or both sponsors at the next regular board meeting to speak on behalf of the candidate and the application for membership shall be deferred until the next board meeting, or until such time as the sponsors make their appearance on behalf of the candidate.
+The sponsors of a candidate submitted for membership shall not be required to appear in person before the Board of Directors to speak in support of such candidacy; their signatures on the application for membership shall be sufficient.
+However, at the meeting of the Board of Directors any officer or board member may request the appearance of one or both sponsors at the next regular board meeting to speak on behalf of the candidate and the application for membership shall be deferred until the next board meeting or until such time as the sponsors make their appearance on behalf of the candidate.